 And, whatever you do, don’t call a rep with your proposal.
 The worst that comes from a mailed proposal is being ignored.
 If you call a rep and waste their precious time on the phone, you will be remembered, and not in a good way.
 You should only ever call a celebrity’s rep if you have a personal connection with them, they have told you to call them, or have worked with them before.
 And, at that point, you will have to make your own best decision regarding whether they want you calling or sticking with email.

 I want to make this as easy as possible for you, so here’s a template that shows you exactly what your emailed query should include:

 Dear [First and last name]:

 This sentence tells them who you are.
-The next sentence explains why they should work with you (hint: how can you benefit their client?).
+The next sentence explains what you want to do and why they should work with you (hint: how can you benefit their client?).
 Here are the basics of your proposal.